I recently presented to a high-flying tech company on resilience and it is interesting how much the same questions come up:

 - Love yourself.
 Not Justin Bieber style.
 This is about nurturing a positive self-image.
 In order to be successful people are often very self-critical.
 Self-criticism definitely helps you to understand how you can improve but when taken too far it can be detrimental.
 Acknowledge your successes daily, however small, and try telling yourself ‘I love you’ every time you look in the mirror.

 - Recharge your batteries.
 Rest is as important as work in order to be optimally productive.
 You need to have a healthy pattern of work, rest and play in order to be able to perform consistently.
 However you plan your days or weeks, factor in down time.

 - Find your stress-coping tool(s).
 Everyone needs one.
 There are a plethora of options out there.
 Meditation, mindfulness, music, walking, dancing, counseling, breathing exercises.
 The list goes on.
 Try them out and see which works for you.
 When you find one you love, do it daily.
 Why?
 Because we face stress every day.

 For those of you who prefer slides see the deck below.
-It even includes a form that you can use to build your own personalised resilience plan!
+And click here build your own personalised resilience plan!